 The Office of Disaster & Emergency Services (DES) is responsible for maintaining an emergency services system which includes all four phases of emergency management: mitigation, preparedness, response, and recovery.

-Mitigation is defined as activities that prevent an emergency or disaster, reduce the chance of an emergency or disaster happening, or reduce the damaging effects of unavoidable emergencies or disasters.
+Mitigation are activities that prevent an emergency or disaster, reduce the chance of an emergency or disaster happening, or reduce the damaging effects of unavoidable emergencies or disasters.
 Mitigation activities take place before and after emergencies and disasters.

-Response is defined as actions taken to save lives and prevent further property damage in a disaster or emergency situation.
-Response is putting your preparedness plan into action.
-Response activities take place during an emergency or disaster.
+Response is the action taken to save lives and prevent further property damage in a disaster or emergency situation.
+It is putting your preparedness plan into action.
+These activities take place during an emergency or disaster.

 Recovery is defined as actions taken to return to a normal or an even safer situation following an emergency or disaster.
 Short term recovery returns vital life support systems to minimum operating standards.
 Long term recovery may continue for months or even several years after a disaster or emergency.
 Recovery often includes mitigation measures against repeat of the disaster.
 Recovery takes place after an emergency or disaster.